Is your toddler waking up at 4am crying or staying awake? Discover what to do about early wake-ups and get your child to keep sleeping.

 4. Wake your child up even earlier

-One trick I’d heard from fellow moms was to beat your child to the punch and wake him up even earlier.
-This way, he’s not associating waking up and crying for you.
+One temporary trick I’d heard from fellow moms was to beat your child to the punch and wake him up even earlier.
+This way, he stops associating waking up and crying for you.
 He’s also sleepier toward the middle of the night than he would be at 4am.
-With more hours left, he actually has a chance to fall back asleep.
+With more hours left, he has a good chance to fall back asleep.

 If he typically wakes up screaming at 4am, see what happens if you wake him up at 3am.
 You could wake him up to change his diaper or take him to the potty, for instance.
-Then when he falls back to sleep, hopefully he’ll sleep for a longer stretch until it’s time to get up for the day.
+Then, when he falls back to sleep, he might sleep for a long stretch until it’s time to get up for the day.

 5. Break unsustainable habits

-How many of the “solutions” to your toddler’s early wake ups are actually sustainable?
+How many of the “solutions” to your toddler’s early wake-ups are sustainable?
 Letting him sleep in your bed or putting a pacifier in his mouth might seem like quick fixes, especially when you’re exhausted.
 “I won’t do it tomorrow, I promise,” you vow to yourself.

 But of course, the next morning rolls around, and you bring him to your bed and insert the pacifier 10 times yet again.
 You’re exhausted, no doubt—except these quick fixes only reinforce the very habits you’re trying to eliminate.

-Instead, think of the “Band-Aid” analogy: the temporary pain of replacing old habits might hurt for a short time, but over the long-run, you’re setting him up for good sleep.
+Instead, think of the “Band-Aid” analogy.
+The temporary pain of replacing old habits and sleep associations might hurt for a short time, but over the long run, you’re setting him up for good sleep.